Websoft9Archive/ansible-ghost/docs/stack-components.md

 ### phpMyAdmin

-PhpMyAdmin is run in container, and the environment and ghost container is separated, which is stable and reliable.
+PhpMyAdmin is run in container, runtime and Ghost docker is separated, which is stable.

 Visit *http://Internet IP:9090*